thitiporn-su/AutoRepairForm/README.md

 # How to Use AutoRepairForm.exe

-## Step 1: Open the Program Folder
+## Option 1: Use the Existing Program File

-Open the program file from the shared folder, or download it from the attached email.
+You can open the program file from the shared folder, or download it from the attached email.

 Press: